CyberSquirrelSlo/device-api/README.md

 ```

-### Build and start the containers for the app with postgresql database:
+### Build and start the containers for the app with mysql database:

 ```bash